 The Board has formed a Valuation Committee that is responsible for reviewing fair valuations of securities held by the Fund in instances as required by the valuation procedures adopted by the Board and is responsible for carrying out the provisions of its charter.
-The Valuation Committee consists of each of the Fund's Trustees.
-As the Fund is recently organized, the Valuation Committee did not hold any meetings during the last year.
+The Valuation Committee currently consists of each of the Fund's Trustees.
+The Valuation Committee did not hold any meetings during the fiscal year ended April 30, 2022.